YouTube earns accreditation for protecting advertisers from unsuitable videos

 YouTube had high-profile incidents dating back to 2017 of ads appearing on videos with hate speech or other disturbing content, which led several major advertisers to turn off their YouTube ads.
 The platform hopes to turn a new page with marketers following the Media Rating Council’s (MRC)accreditation.

-“We’re particularly humbled to be the first platform to achieve the accreditation,” said Debbie Weinstein, vice president of YouTube and video global solutions at Google, adding “our work on brand safety is never done.”
+“We’re particularly humbled to be the first platform to achieve the accreditation,” said Debbie Weinstein, vice president of YouTube and video global solutions at Google.

-YouTube said it had made investments in its technology that analyzes videos, beefed up its staff of human moderators, and expanded policies to address brand safety
+YouTube said it had made investments in technology that analyzes videos, beefed up its staff of human moderators and expanded policies to address brand safety.

+The accreditation reflects “YouTube’s sustained commitment and investment to enable brands to advertise in safe environments,” Marc Pritchard, chief brand officer at Procter & Gamble, said in a statement, adding he hopes it inspires other platforms to do the same.

 The organization also studied the effectiveness of tools YouTube provides advertisers who want to be more selective and block their ads from playing on certain categories of videos, adding up to “thousands of [accounting] hours in the trenches,” said George Ivie, chief executive of the MRC.